-Statewide, in the time period covered by this summary, Illinois had 91,456 lakes and ponds designated for general uses, one lake designated for Indigenous Aquatic Life Use, and 67 lakes designated for Public and Food Processing Water Supply Use.
-By definition, Secondary Contact Use is "Fully Supporting" in all waters in which Primary Contact Use is "Fully Supporting."
+^{1.} Statewide, in the time period covered by this summary, Illinois had 91,456 lakes and ponds designated for general uses, one lake designated for Indigenous Aquatic Life Use, and 64 lakes designated for Public and Food Processing Water Supply Use.

-The major potential causes of impairment based on number of lake acres affected are total suspended solids, phosphorus (total), low dissolved oxygen, and aquatic algae, impairing aquatic life and aesthetic quality uses; nitrate and manganese impairing public and food processing water supply use; and, mercury and polychlorinated biphenyls (PCBs) in fish tissue impairing fish consumption use (Tables C-38 and C-45).
-Important potential sources of impairment include agriculture, littoral and shoreline modifications, runoff from forest/grassland/parkland, other recreational pollution sources, atmospheric deposition of toxics, and urban runoff/storm sewers
+The major potential causes of impairment (Table C-38) based on number of lake acres affected are: phosphorus (total), total suspended solids, and aquatic algae impairing aquatic life and aesthetic quality uses; nitrate, simazine, and manganese impairing public and food processing water supply use; and, mercury and polychlorinated biphenyls (PCBs) in fish tissue impairing fish consumption use.
+Important potential sources of impairment (Table C-39) include atmospheric deposition of toxics, crop production, littoral and shoreline modifications, runoff from forest/grassland/parkland, other recreational pollution sources, and internal nutrient recycling.